earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-3/Story-001-dev-kit-alignment-with-versioning-framework.md

 ## Overview

 Ensure the dev kit's own versioning policy, version file, and docs align cleanly with the generic versioning framework.
-This story ensures that `vibe-dev-kit` serves as the **single point of truth (SoT)** for versioning policies and strategies, which other projects can copy and adapt.
+This story ensures that `ai-dev-kit` serves as the **single point of truth (SoT)** for versioning policies and strategies, which other projects can copy and adapt.

 ---